 One of the things about growing old is that your work from years back becomes retro to a whole new generation.
 I certainly had this happen with my music.
 Some of the more obscure songs had been licensed for new releases in the last five years,

 This one was different.
-Someone had asked me about Freedom Fight footage so I looked on YouTube where all my other hit games had footage.
-Sure enough there were about four videos of gameplay sections.
+Someone had asked me about Freedom Fight footage so I looked on YouTube where there was footage from my other hit games.
+Sure enough there were about four videos of game play sections.
 It turned out there were people out there that had made collecting laserdisc arcade games a thing.
 Freedom Fighter was super hard to find because we made so few of them.

 On a whim I messaged one of these guys and he came right back saying he had been looking for me for years.
 Brenden Zeitler was his name.
 He was an expert on laserdisc games and he had one of the four remaining units of Freedom Fighter that he was trying to get working.
 He said if you could find a working Freedom Fighter it was worth $40,000.
 I thought back to unit we had given Steven Spielberg in the mid-eighties and wondered if it was still around.
 Never did find out.

 Brenden led me into a whole network of folks that were game players, software coders and hardware engineers that wanted to know everything about Freedom Fighter.
 We did a Zoom call.
 They asked me their questions about how Freedom Fighter came to be and I did my best to remember back roughly 18 years.
 We happened to record the conversation on Zoom.
 You can look at it below...